Pushparaj13811/Pushparaj13811/README.md

 ---
 ### About Me
-- 👀 An Engineering student interested in Software Development, Artificial Intelligence, Machine Learning, and Data Science.
+- 👀 An Engineering student interested in Software Development, AI, Machine Learning, Data Science, Backend, and Frontend development.

 - 📚 I am pursuing my B.Tech degree at [RK University](https://www.rku.ac.in/)

 - ⚡ Fun fact: my handwriting is impeccable! 😄

-- 💞️ I'm eager to collaborate on projects related to AI, ML, data science, backend, and frontend development.
+- 💞️ I'm also keen to collaborate on projects related to Artificial Intelligence and Machine Learning too.
 Let's create something awesome together!

 ---